Azure/autorest.csharp/readme.md

 <details>

-Define a partial class and add the property you want to change in a partial class, and add `CodeGenMemberSerializationHooks` attribute to it:
+Define a partial class and add the property you want to change in the partial class, and add `CodeGenMemberSerializationHooks` attribute to it:

 ``` C#
 public partial class Cat